 An important part of your event management role is to create a Waste Management Plan and this is equally important for both small and large events.
-The plan should detail how waste is to be removed and stored and how monitoring of waste will take place.
+The plan should include detailed anticipated quantities, type of waste, how waste streams are to be removed and stored and how monitoring will take place.